How Segment Works

 - Event Cloud Sources don’t just import third party tool data into your Segment warehouse, they also send event data in real-time to your other Segment destinations.
 You don’t need to set up a data warehouse to send Event Cloud Source data to your destinations.

 When you collect data using device-based libraries, you can choose between these two different connection modes:

 - Cloud-mode is where the library sends the data directly to the Segment servers which then translate and forward it.

 - Device-mode is where the library sends the data both directly to the Segment servers, and also to the servers for the destination tool.
 Device-mode sometimes requires some additional set-up steps, but can unlock rich device data.

 Although there are some tradeoffs between the two approaches, neither is better than the other, and Segment recommends that you implement a mix of both.
 In general, more direct interaction data is available using a device-based library, but server-based collection is more secure, reliable, and can’t be blocked by ad blockers.

 The Segment libraries generate messages about what happens on your interface, translate those messages into different formats for use by destinations, and transmit the messages to those tools.

-There are several tracking API methods, which can be called to generate messages.
+There are several tracking API methods, that you can call to generate messages.
 The four most important methods are:

 Every call shares the same common fields.
-When you use these methods as intended, it allows Segment to detect specific type of data, and correctly translate it to send it on to downstream destinations.
+When you use these methods as intended, it allows Segment to detect a specific type of data and correctly translate it to send it on to downstream destinations.